-\\Failure to turn in Capstone assignments on time will result in the loss of the senior privilege of coming in late or leaving early and may result in a loss of other senior privileges.
+Failure to turn in Capstone assignments on time will result in the loss of privileges, including exemption from midterm and final exams.

 SHELTON HIGH SCHOOL CAPSTONE REFLECTION PAPER RUBRIC

 The Shelton High School student reads and writes effectively.
 The Shelton High School student thinks critically to solve problems.